-- Your symptoms, including any that may seem unrelated to cardiomyopathy, and when they began
+- Your symptoms.
+Include any that may not seem related to cardiomyopathy.
+Note when your symptoms began.

-- Key personal information, including a family history of cardiomyopathy, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes
+- Important personal information.
+Include any family history of cardiomyopathy, heart disease, stroke, high blood pressure or diabetes.
+Also note any major stresses or recent life changes.

 - What's the most likely cause of my symptoms?

 - What tests do I need?